Flank/flank-dashboard/docs/18_security_audit_document.md

 ### Firebase Cloud Functions

-Metrics Web Application uses the [Firestore Cloud Functions](https://firebase.google.com/docs/firestore/extend-with-functions) to trigger the updates of the [`build_days` collection](#the-build_days-collection).
-The Functions itself do not store any data, and holds the logic for the `build_days` collection updates.
+The [Firebase Cloud Functions](https://firebase.google.com/docs/firestore/extend-with-functions) component is responsible the [`build_days` collection](#the-build_days-collection) updates when the [`build` collection](#the-build-collection) changes.
+The `Firebase Cloud Functions` do not store any data, and just process the [`build` collection](#the-build-collection) updates.

-Let's review the two main cloud functions in a bit more details:
+The `Firebase Cloud Functions` includes the two main functions: `onBuildAdded` and `onBuildUpdated`.
+Let's review them in a bit more details:

-#### `onBuildAdded`
+#### The `onBuildAdded` function

-The following function creates a new document in the `build_days` collection once a new build is added to the `build` collection.
+This function is triggered when a new build is added to the [`build` collection](#the-build-collection).
+If this build is the first build of this project performed during a day, the function creates a new document in the [`build_days` collection](#the-build_days-collection) and adds the build data aggregation to it.
+Otherwise, the function updates an existing `build_day` document.

-#### `onBuildUpdated`
+#### The `onBuildUpdated` function

-This cloud function handles the updates of a document in the `build_days` collection in response to the status change of a specific build from the `build` collection.
+This function is triggered when a specific build is updated in the [`build` collection](#the-build-collection), for example, when an in-progress build finishes and the [CI Integrations tool](#ci-integrations) updates its data in the database.
+The function searches for a build day aggregation the old build data belongs to and updates any necessary fields.

 ### Firebase Key Protection